Guide to Regent Street in London

 Christmas Lights are a tradition here.
 Shopping is even more of a tradition.

 High class stores set the trend.You will find the very first Apple store opened in Europe, and the largest Apple store worldwide.
 Other stores include Austin Reed's flagship store, Dickens and Jones, the upmarket brand of House of Fraser, the six story Hamleys toy store, largest toy store in the world until overtaken by the New York Toys R'Us store in the 1990's, and the Liberty department store.
 In addition, on Regent Street you will find Broadcasting House, the formal address being on Langham Place, this is the headquarters of the BBC, British Broadcasting Corporation.
 The Crown Estate owns Regent Street and has its own headquarters there.
 The closest Tube stations are situated at Oxford Circus and Piccadilly Circus.

-Regent Street on Wikipedia
+Useful Regent Street Links

-Regent Street in the News
+Map of Regent Street in London

 Click here for more articles